Sk-datadev/Women-socioeconomic-survey/README.md

 - SQL Analysis
 - Dashboard Development
 - Insight Generation

+###Key Findings
+Higher education is associated with higher income.
+Farming is the most common business activity.
+Savings remain low compared to income.
+Lack of capital is the main business challenge.
+Digital access improves with income.
+Health insurance coverage is relatively low.
+Most participants have not received formal training.

+###Recommendations
+Expand entrepreneurship support through access to affordable financing and business development programs.
+Increase vocational and financial literacy training to improve income and savings outcomes.
+Promote digital inclusion by improving access to smartphones, internet services, and digital skills.
+Strengthen savings and financial inclusion initiatives by encouraging participation in savings groups and access to financial services.

 This project demonstrates the complete data analytics pipeline, from raw data creation to actionable insights.